Sri Lanakan Flat Bread (Roast Paan)

 2 tsp salt

-300ml lukewarm water or as needed
+300ml lukewarm water (adjust as needed)

-(For the coconut oil mixture for brushing)
+For the coconut oil mixture (for brushing):

-3 tbsp butter
+3 tbsp butter (melted)

-3 tbsp coconut oil
+3 tbsp coconut oil (melted)

-3 tbsp flour
+3 tbsp all-purpose flour

-More butter for brushing
+Extra butter for brushing the bread

-A square baking tray size 15 x 15 x 7.5 cm
+A square baking pan (15 x 15 x 7.5 cm)

 Directions